SEPTEMBER 1, 2020

 If you not the defendant, please click here to view our courts:

 If you have been called for Jury Service, please click here:

 The District Court Central Lobby is OPEN with a maximum occupancy of 4 people.

 - Pretrial/Probation Lobby at the Law Enforcement Center will be closed effective 3/16/2020 to public.
 Please contact your Pretrial/Probation officer by phone to check in or you can also contact (564) 397-2424 to be connected.

 - Mabry Center Lobby is closed to check-in/orientation effective 3/16/2020.
 Please contact the Mabry center (564) 397-6045 to arrange check in for Work Crew.

 - Walk-in Warrants - To be placed on the docket and have your warrant quashed, please check in via phone at (564) 397-2424 or in person in the District Court Central Lobby.

-- Non-Domestic Violence cases – VIRTUAL Court will take place on Thursdays at 8:30 am.
+- Non-Domestic Violence cases – VIRTUAL Court will take place on Thursdays at 8:30 am and 1:00 pm.

 - Domestic Violence cases –VIRTUAL Court will take place on Mondays at 8:30 am.